-In sum, the SaaS sales metrics you choose to focus on will depend on how long you’ve been in business, whether you have product-market fit and many other factors.
+In sum, the SaaS sales metrics you choose to track using your sales dashboard software will depend on how long you’ve been in business, whether you have product-market fit and many other factors.
 However, it is a great idea to pick 3-5 metrics to monitor each week.

 All ready to start tracking your metrics in your next favorite SaaS dashboard?
 With our business metric tracking software, you can track all of your key business metrics from one just screen.